AppertaFoundation/oe_installer/README.md

 5. From within the vagrant box, run the following commands:
   i. sudo /vagrant/install/install-system.sh
   ii. sudo /vagrant/install/install-oe.sh
+6. Checkout the desired branch.
+Run oe-checkout xxxxx (see Default development tools for details)
-6. Update the database using oe-migrate (see Default development tools for details)
+7. Update the database using oe-migrate (see Default development tools for details)
 </pre>

 At this point you should have a fully working OpenEyes server, reachable at localhost:8888 or 192.168.90.100